jeanlacosse/gaiman-express/notes.md

 - npm init in terminal, enter through the naming stuff
     - creates package.json
 - run npm install express in terminal to install express
+    - will create another .json file and node_modules
+        - node_modules is all the neccessary packages needed to run express
+- touch .gitignore
+    - creates files in which the files written inside will be ignored
+    - in .gitignore type node_modules/
+- do a git commit -m after this